keylime/keylime/CONTRIBUTING.md

    outlining the fix or feature.
 2. Fork the keylime repository to your own github account and clone it locally.
 3. Hack on your changes.
-4. Update the README.md or documentation in [keylime-docs](https://github.com/keylime/keylime-docs)
-   with details of changes to any interface, this includes new environment variables, exposed ports, useful file locations, CLI parameters and new or changed configuration values.
+4. Update the README.md or documentation in the `docs/` directory with details of changes to any interface, this includes new environment variables, exposed ports, useful file locations, CLI parameters and new or changed configuration values.